celstark/camdac/README.md

 While we're here, we have one more thing to do.
 That guide assumes you're using the headphone jack on the Pi board itself.
 We're using the much nicer [TI 5122](https://www.ti.com/document-viewer/pcm5122/datasheet) one.
 To do this, we need to turn off the onboard sound by commenting out the audio with `#dtparam=audio=on` in `/boot/firmware/config.txt`.
 If you get lost here, check the [RPi DAC docs](https://www.raspberrypi.com/documentation/accessories/audio.html)

 While here, you may want to install Shairport.
 This lets you Airplay (lossless WiFi) to your box.
 That's included in [mdsimon2's Streamer Applications](https://github.com/mdsimon2/RPi-CamillaDSP?tab=readme-ov-file#streamer-applications) section of the instructions.

+FWIW, setting up a Remote Desktop (VNC is baked in) is optional.
+I found it handy when trying to debug my audio devices a bit as it gave an easy way of changing the default, but it really is just optional.
+For all the development work, I'm just using VSCode and an ssh remote onto the device.
+Currently, if you do the VNC route, actually use TigerVNC.
+Remmina and some others have issues.

 Once everything is set and you've done a reboot, test it out.
 A quick test for Camilla's basic operation and the DAC HAT's operation, try this on the command line: `speaker-test -D hw:Loopback,1 -c 2 -r 44100 -F S32_LE`.
 You're telling Linux to send pink noise to the ALSA Loopback device.
 The `CamDAC_config.yml` that should be running in your Camilla DSP interface is listening on the hw:Loopback and sending to the DAC HAT.
 In their lingo, the capture device is `hw:0` and the DAC HAT is `hw:CARD=DAC,DEV=0`.
 A [screencap](images/camilla_config.png) sample running configuration in the Camilla DAC GUI is provided here in the images folder.
 If things are working, don't worry yet about the other parameters.
 You're doing your're processing at 88.1k and you're setup to adjust the sample rate as needed.
 There's plenty of time to geek out on this later after going over the main [Camilla DSP docs](https://github.com/HEnquist/camilladsp)